rmsouza01/MC-MRI-Rec/README.md

 ## Questions?

-More details about the challenge are available at the [challenge webpage](https://sites.google.com/view/calgary-campinas-dataset/home/mr-reconstruction-challenge) If you have any question or doubts, please contact Dr. Roberto Souza (roberto.medeirosdeso@ucalgary.ca).
+More details about the challenge are available at the [challenge webpage](https://sites.google.com/view/calgary-campinas-dataset/mr-reconstruction-challenge) If you have any question or doubts, please contact Dr. Roberto Souza (roberto.medeirosdeso@ucalgary.ca).
 He should be able to answer them and potentially add them to the FAQ page in the website.

 ## Updates

+- 04 August 2020
+   - Included script to generate plots and html files for the challenge website.
 - 27 February 2020
    - Added sampling masks for the different matrix sizes (218x170, 218x174, 218x180).